 “We say solidarity, not charity, because charity creates this hierarchical framework through religious practices and through religious frameworks,” said Rowcliffe, an organizer of the harm reduction group First Aid Collective Knox.

-First Aid Collective Knox, or FACK, is a harm reduction group based in Knoxville, Tenn.
+FACK is a harm reduction group based in Knoxville, Tennessee.
 FACK works to help reduce the harm done by addiction to drugs and alcohol by offering needle exchanges and community support.

 According to the group’s social media page, their mission is to meet people where they are at and not leave them there.